adonisjs/v5-docs/content/api/database/schema.md

 ```

 ## Lifecycle methods
+Every schema class has the following lifecycle methods that get executed when you run or rollback the migrations.

+---

 ### up
-The `up` method is used to define the operations to be executed when running `node ace migration:run` command.
-In this method you always perform constructive operations like **create a table** or **alter a table**.
+The `up` method is used to define the operations to be executed when running the `node ace migration:run` command.
+In this method, you always perform constructive operations like **create a table** or **alter a table**.

 ```ts
 class UserSchema extends BaseSchema {